 - Shake off any excess sugar.

-- Spread the sugared cranberries on a baking sheet lined with wax paper and let dry for about 30 minutes.
+- Spread the sugared cranberries on a baking sheet lined with wax paper and let them dry for about 30 minutes.

 Once dried, these glistening, sweet-tart cranberries make a beautiful and festive garnish, adding a pop of color and a touch of elegance to your cake.